 - In the Student Portal (my.lcu.edu) students can: - o View account summary-24/7 real time updates for student accounts and financial assistance - Make a payment or evaluate available payment options-make a one-time payment using E-Check or Credit/Debit Cards, or enroll in a payment plan.
-Credit or Debit card payments include a service fee. - Share account access-students may share access using "Manage Account Access" feature.
+Credit or Debit card payments include a service fee. - Share account access-students may share access using "Invite User" feature in the "My Profile" tab.

-- Checks, money orders, cashier checks and cash are accepted in the Student Business Office and by mail at: Student Business Office, 5601 19th St, Lubbock, TX 79407.
-Credit cards are only accepted through at LCU.Afford.com. - International payments are accepted from www.pay.flywire.com. - Students should apply for financial assistance in time for awarding by the first day of the term.
-Students can expedite receipt of refunds by completing a direct deposit form, which is accessible on the student portal.
+- Checks, money orders, cashier checks and cash are accepted in the Student Business Office and by mail at: Student Business Office, 5601 19th St. Lubbock, TX 79407. - International payments are accepted from www.pay.flywire.com. - Students should apply for financial assistance before the payment due date.
+Students can expedite receipt of sitpends by completing a direct deposit form, which is accessible on the student portal.